chuckchoiboi/crowdcode/README.md

     -   One request belongs to one project
     -   One request belongs to one mentor
     -   One request belongs to one junior engineer

-These data models provide a foundation for building the app and managing the core entities involved, such as users, projects, requests, and mentors.
-Remember, you can further expand and refine these models based on additional features and requirements of your app.

 ---